robjg/oddjob/README.txt

 Changes in 1.1.0
 ----------------
+- Removed the async property from Stop job.
+A separate trigger can be used instead which is much more explicit.
 - Added a 'forceComplete' action that will force a job to be COMPLETE.
 - Added support Proxying Callables in Oddjob.
 - The ContextClassLoader is now always set correctly before running a job.
 - The repeat job has ben re-written to no longer support schedules just simple repeats.
 - Fixed bug with not registering Out Parameters in SQL Job.
-- Moved the Struts Webapp to JSF 2.1 with MyFaces 2.1.4 amd JSF AJAX is now used to update just the main sections of the web view.
+- Moved the Struts Webapp to JSF 2.1 with MyFaces 2.1.4 and JSF AJAX is now used to update just the main sections of the web view.
 - The CSS for the Webapp has been improved.
 - Fixed bug whereby explorer wouldn't close when Oddjob is killed with